-The following groups were included in the study: - systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The following groups were included in the study: - metabolic syndrome-type 2 diabetes mellitus, CVA and CAD.
 There were 10 patients in each group and each patient had an age and sex matched healthy control selected randomly from the general population.
 The blood samples were drawn in the fasting state before treatment was initiated.
-Plasma from fasting heparinised blood was used and the experimental protocol was as follows (I) Plasma+phosphate buffered saline, (II) same as II+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
-Cholesterol substrate was prepared as described by Richmond10.
+Plasma from fasting heparinised blood was used and the experimental protocol was as follows: (I) Plasma+phosphate buffered saline, (II) same as II+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml and, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
+Cholesterol substrate was prepared as described by Richmond.
 Aliquots were withdrawn at zero time immediately after mixing and after incubation at 37 °C for 1 hour.
-The following estimations were carried out: - Cytochrome F420 and hexokinase11-13.
+The following estimations were carried out: - Cytochrome F420 and hexokinase.
 Cytochrome F420 was estimated flourimetrically (excitation wavelength 420 nm and emission wavelength 520 nm).
 Informed consent of the subjects and the approval of the ethics committee were obtained for the study.
 The statistical analysis was done by ANOVA.